paulmsander/dirq/README.md

 Man pages are provided that describe in detail how the tools operate and how to configure them.

+To run test the test suite, run "make test" and review the output.
+The last line should say "test.sh PASS: FULL TEST SUITE".

 To install the dirq package, run "make -n install" and review the output.
 Then become root and run "make install".
 Finally, edit the installed dirq.dat file as needed.